Yingfu46/Yingfu46/README.md

 - 👋 Hi, I’m @Yingfu46
 - 👀 I’m interested in data analysis and machine learning, in particular in a time series perspective.
 - 🌱 I’m studying and working with Python and Machine Learning.
 - 💞️ I’m looking to collaborate with you.
+I am in Kaggle: https://www.kaggle.com/yingfu46
 - 📫 How to reach me: xieyingfu@yahoo.com

 <!---